itsschwer/gateways/README.md

 Dropping a Bottled Gateway on top of a Lodestone in the same dimension the Bottled Gateway was created in will create a Gateway block, replacing the Lodestone.

 This Gateway then functions like a regular End Gateway block, teleporting entities that enter it to the set destination.

+A Gateway can be reverted back into a Lodestone by igniting a block of TNT directly above the Gateway *(the explosion will be nullified)*.

 ## Functions
 *Split between 'Available' (i.e. fine to call using `/function`) and 'Internal' (not intended to be called by `/function`).*